 - Usually, two people travel for double what one person can travel for.
 A large family traveling on a train is usually quite a bit more expensive than stuffing them into a rental car, especially in northern Europe, where train fares tend to be higher.
 This is changing as there are deals on train tickets that allow families to travel on a discount.
 On the other hand, keeping young children entertained may be easier on the train.

-Car Cons: Why You Don't Want a Car in Europe
+Car Cons: Why You Don't Want a Car

 - In a major city, you'll have to deal with parking and related fees, if you can figure out how to get to your destination in the first place.